marq24/ha-goecharger-api2/README.md

 - _optional_ `sensor.senec_battery_state_power` with the entity that provided the power in WATT currently will be used to charge an additional battery (positive value) or will be consumed from the battery (negative value).

 ```
-alias: go-e surplus charging
+alias: go-e PV surplus charging brigde
 description: >-
-  Simple automation to update values needed by go-eChargers for using solar surplus charging.
+  Simple automation to provide your go-eChargers with the required data so that the wallbox can support PV surplus charging.
 trigger:
   - platform: time_pattern
     seconds: /5